 - Please visit this site for updated details.

-- TCAT – The start date for a TCAT revised schedule is Thursday March 19 through Saturday May 23.
+- TCAT – The start date for a TCAT revised schedule is may 24 until further notice.
 TCAT will do its best to inform and update its passengers with service changes via its website https://www.tcatbus.com public notifications on its Bus Tracker and MyStop app, and with notifications posted on buses and shelters.